JohnBinford/AppleWood-Pointe/readme.md

 * * *

 ## News
+- Linelle-J added a 1" Belt Sander and a Scoll Saw to his list. </br>
 - To prepair for Phase Two of our Shop Planning,  This website has been updated.
   - Nothing has been deleted.
 Old news has it's own page.
 You can also use the old mainpage if you wish!
   - [Link to Old News.](./Collateral/OldNews.md)